 - Detailed Curriculum Vitae, including academic qualifications (publications, symposia, conferences, etc.).

-- Scanned copies of your university degree/s in Greek and English.
+- Scanned copies of your university degree/s in Greek with English translations*.
 Transcripts are not required.

 - The Study/Research Objective section should clearly detail the background, methodology, and objective of your project.
 You will need to provide a timeframe that reflects the current status of your Ph.D. research, that proves the feasibility of your planned research within the proposed grant period, and that estimates the completion of your Ph.D.